MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-dev-overview.md

 ## Compiling and deploying
 Extensions are compiled as .app package files.
 The .app package file can be deployed to the [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] server.
 An .app package contains the various artifacts that deliver the new functionality to the [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] deployment as well as a manifest that specifies the name, publisher, version, and other attributes of the extension.
 For information about the manifest, see [JSON Files](devenv-json-files.md).

+## Submitting your app
+When all development and testing is done, you can submit your extension package to AppSource.
+Before you submit the extension package, we encourage you to read the checklist to help facilitating the validation.
+For more information, see [Checklist for Submitting Your App](devenv-checklist-submission.md).

 ## See Also
 [Getting Started with AL](devenv-get-started.md)
 [Keyboard Shortcuts](devenv-keyboard-shortcuts.md)